 Random Encounters of the Eastern-European Kind

-Only element of luck in Scythe is implemented through encounter cards, which you capture by exploring certain tiles on the board.
-They are a work of art by themselves, each picturing a unique scenario: you run upon forest workers, into a festival, a lonely farmer.
+The only element of luck (besides starting mats) in Scythe is presented through encounter cards, which you capture by exploring marked tiles on the board.
+These cards are a work of art by themselves, each picturing a unique scenario: you run upon forest workers, into a festival, a lonely farmer.

 Being Popular Gets You Money, Money Wins Games

-At the game setup, each player received 6 stars.
-Stars are a tool to keep track of special achievements:
+At the game setup, each player received 6 stars, which are a tool to keep track of special achievements: